digitalocean/ceph_exporter/README.md

 See ./examples for docker-compose file with Grafana if you'd like to quickly get a test environment up and running.

+Link to official documentation explaining docker-compose: https://docs.docker.com/compose/

+Docker-compose file itself has comments on how to change it to adapt to your environment.

 If you have [promdash](https://github.com/prometheus/promdash) set up you can generate views like: